-The financial viability and management is a critical key area whereby the local spheres of government had to put more weight into the financial viability and management is the backbone of each municipality in terms of determining the sustainability of the local government.
+The financial viability and management is a critical key area whereby the local spheres of government had to put more weight into.
+The financial viability and management is the backbone of each municipality in terms of determining the sustainability of the local government.
 The municipality must strive for transparency, accountability, sound financial management and be able to sustain itself as per the MFMA Act 56 of 2003.
 The Blouberg local municipality is predominantly rural in nature and it is difficult to generate adequate revenue, because the majority of the people are indigents

+.
 To this end, the municipality had to develop the financial recovery plan to improve on debts collection.

-The municipality has thus far established the revenue management committee to help the

-Institution in coming up with mechanisms on how to recover debts and further helps to improve

-Revenue collection.
-The major challenge is that the municipality has a limited revenue base and

-The income levels are very low as unemployment rate is ever rising.
-The municipality still suffers the effects of the Covid-19 pandemic like the rest of the country.
-The cost containment policy should be applied to the latter to make more savings that should go into service delivery initiatives.
+The municipality has thus far established the revenue management committee to help the Institution in coming up with mechanisms on how to recover debts and further helps to improve Revenue collection.
+The major challenge is that the municipality has a limited revenue base and The income levels is very low as unemployment rate is ever rising.
+The outbreak of the Covid 19 Pandemic made matters worse as most businesses closed down that came with much layoffs.
+The economy of the country has taken a huge knock and treasury has urged all the municipalities and government departments to implement the cost containment measures.

 The municipal sources of revenue, which are Sale of Electricity, Sporadic sale of sites, Property rates, Traffic services, and Waste removal and Pound services are not doing well.
 The municipal fiscus is shrinking thereby reducing the chances of sustainability.
 The council should develop the strategies to generate as soon as possible.
+The municipality has limited revenue base and high population percentage are the indigents.